tcollart/applications-list-manager/README.md

-Simple App
+Application manager
 ------------
-A simple app to manage a list of applications.
+A django app to manage a list of applications.

 An application has a description, a zip file which can be accessed by an url, and can be public or private.